Mrakashdeep/ATM-Project/README.md

 # ATM-Project
-A project on basic function ATM using python
+A project on basic function of ATM using python